 - Courtesy to others should be exercised when using cell phones in gallery spaces.

 - Use of pencils is permitted in the galleries.
 Pens, markers, paint, charcoal, or pastels are not permitted.
 Visitors wishing to sketch or copy works of art should first request permission at the Information Desk.

 - For private, non-commercial purposes, visitors are permitted to take still photographs and video using point-and-shoot cameras, phones, and handheld video equipment only, provided there is no disruption to museum operations or guest accessibility.
 Flash photography, tri-pods, monopods, additional lighting, or professional video equipment are prohibited.
 Due to copyright issues, photography and video is prohibited for works on loan to the museum, works created after 1900, and in special exhibitions.

-- Wedding parties looking to take quick snapshots are permitted on the museum’s grounds or in the Ames Family Atrium only.
-No flash, tri-pods, monopods, selfie-sticks, or additional lighting is permitted.
+- Wedding parties looking to take quick snapshots are permitted only on the museum’s grounds or in the Ames Family Atrium only.
+Flash, tripods, monopods, selfie-sticks, and additional lighting are not permitted.
 Groups must not obstruct visitor traffic.
 All museum policies regarding packages must be followed.
 Professional photography shoots may be scheduled in advance for a fee.

 - Use of flashlights or laser pointers is not permitted.

 The Cleveland Museum of Art appreciates your cooperation.